Here's the context

 // THE STAKEHOLDERS:

-• Business people that need to make decision on budget and business
+• People that need to make decisions on budget and business

 • They have a “stake in this” but can’t be with you all the time.

-You’ll have design reviews to show results from research and solution experiments every 2 weeks.
+You’ll have design reviews to show results from research and solution experiments every 1-2 weeks.
 These are the people that can pop into your project and disrupt your user centered design logic with their opinions because they may not trust what’s happening on the project due to a lack of involvement from early on.
-Involving these people in the process like “Design Sprints” help everyone align and shared ownership of information, decision and ideas.
-The more you can involve these people into the USER LOGIC EARLY ON IN THE PROCESS and not just throw them into the designs, the less they will tell you how to design and they will build trust with you.
-The more they trust you, the happier you will be.
+Involving these people in the process like “Design Sprints” or "user interviews" or user-testing" help everyone align and shared ownership of information, decision and ideas.
+The more you can involve these people into the USER LOGIC & ALLOW THEM TO GAIN USER EMPATHY —EARLY ON IN THE PROCESS and not just throw them into the designs, the LESS they will tell you how to design (their opinions) and they will build trust with you.
+The more they trust you, the happier you will be as a designer.

 Usually you’ll be called on to handle this part of meeting.